sillsdev/ptx2pdf/docs/documentation/figures.md

 For example, in the piclist entry from the previous section, the image is rotated anticlockwise by 3 degrees.

 As yet, there is no mechanism to rotate the caption with the picture.

+#### PDF page selection
+The `x-xetex` attribute can also be used to select which page of a multipage PDF file is chosen to provide an image.
+It can be combined with rotation  E.g.  `x-xetex="rotate=binding page=2"`  would select the second page of the PDF and rotate it so the image 'up' is at the binding.

 ### media Attribute